Project-Silicium/WoA-Guides/Mu-Qcom/OS/Win.md

 ***⚠️ In this Section of the Guide you can easly brick your Device! ⚠️***

-Boot into TWRP and unmount `userdata`, then open Command Promt on your PC / Laptop and enter ADB Shell. <br />
+Boot into your Custom Recovery and unmount `userdata`, then open Command Promt on your PC / Laptop and enter ADB Shell. <br />
 Once in ADB Shell create a directory called `worksapce` in `/`:
 ```
 mkdir /workspace/